“an imaginative and unique curriculum”

 • cultivate and preserve the child’s innate sense of wonder and love of learning

-• develop the capacity for independent imaginative thinking and creative doing
+• develop the capacity for independent, imaginative thinking and creative doing

-• take full advantage of the nourishing and restorative power of Nature, accessible to us in Morden Hall Park, to foster a sense of place and connection to the Earth as well as to acquire skills in Natural Science and Geography
+• take full advantage of the nourishing and restorative power of nature, accessible to us in Morden Hall Park, to foster a sense of place and connection to the Earth as well as to acquire skills in Natural Science and Geography

 • to provide an intimate, unhurried environment, where children can learn at a pace in keeping with their developmental needs